-The New Energy Apprentice Support Payment is designed to encourage apprentices to choose clean energy careers, improve retention rates and deliver more successful completions by providing direct financial support to Australian Apprentices commencing an Australian Apprenticeship in a clean energy occupation.
+The Key Apprenticeship Program: New Energy Apprenticeship stream is designed to encourage apprentices to choose clean energy careers, improve retention rates and deliver more successful completions by providing direct financial support to Australian Apprentices commencing an Australian Apprenticeship Journey in a clean energy occupation.

-The New Energy Apprentice Support Payment will be available to eligible Australian Apprentices undertaking a Certificate III, Certificate IV, Diploma or Advanced Diploma level qualification with an occupational outcome listed on Appendix A - Australian Apprenticeships Priority List and identified as a clean energy occupation.
-Clean energy occupations are identified by the symbol $\clubsuit$ and green highlighting at Appendix A - Australian Apprenticeships Priority List.
+The New Energy Apprenticeship stream is available to eligible Australian Apprentices undertaking a Certificate III, Certificate IV, Diploma or Advanced Diploma level qualification with an occupational outcome listed on Appendix A - Australian Apprenticeships Priority List and identified as a clean energy occupation.